Click to find realtors in Erin.

 Your price range.
 Look at housing styles that appeal most to your lifestyle, then narrow down neighbourhoods within your price range.
 Remember, real estate value changes over time, so keep an eye on the market to stay updated on real estate prices in your area.

 Your energy usage.
-If you’re looking for areas with low real estate prices, consider choosing an Erin community that has more sustainable or green living initiatives in place, like public transportation or homes that have composting units.
+If you’re looking for areas with low real estate prices, consider choosing an Erin, Ontario community that has more sustainable or green living initiatives in place, like public transportation or homes that have composting units.

 I am often asked by clients, friends and family what they should look for in a community when buying real estate.
 While real estate is all about location, location, location real estate agents also know that ultimately, it’s about feeling comfortable.